tangqi92/Android-Tips/README.md

 This is an awesome list of tips for android.

-If you are a novice, this list will be the first choice for you to learn and to have a difficult time.
+If you are a beginner, this list will be the first choice for you when you have a difficult time.

-Finally, your support is my greatest affirmation.
+Welcome `Star` and `Fork`, your support is my greatest affirmation.

 ---